1984 Summer Olympics boycott: Soviets initiate the boycott

 The Soviet Union announced its intentions to boycott the 1984 Summer Olympics on May 8, 1984, claiming "security concerns and chauvinistic sentiments and an anti-Soviet hysteria being whipped up in the United States".
 The Soviets' main cited reason for the boycott was their security concerns over the safety of their athletes.
 Specifically mentioned in their announcement was "the anti-Soviet campaign launched by reactionary circles in the United States with the connivance of the official authorities"; an allegation that "the U.S. authorities continue ... to interfere in affairs belonging exclusively to the competence of the LAOOC"; as well as an allegation that "extremist organizations and groupings of all sorts [are] openly aiming to create unbearable conditions for the stay of the Soviet delegation and for the performance by Soviet sportsmen" and that these extremist organizations "have sharply stepped up their activity with direct connivance of the American authorities".
-Among those groups implicitly referred to in their announcement was the Ban the Soviets Coalition.
-The boycott announcement stated that the IOC had purportedly investigated the Soviet allegations and found them to be "just and substantiated".
+Among those groups implicitly referred to in their announcement was Ban the Soviets Coalition.
+The boycott announcement stated that the IOC purportedly investigated the Soviet allegations and found them to be "just and substantiated".

 In a meeting with Soviet Ambassador Dobrynin on May 10, 1984, Secretary of State Shultz addressed each point brought up in the Soviet boycott announcement:

 "They have alleged through TASS that at the April 24 Lausanne meeting, the IOC found the complaints of their Olympic Committee to be just and substantiated; that U.S. authorities continued to interfere in affairs within the exclusive competence of the Los Angeles Committee; and that U.S. authorities were conniving with extremist organizations which aim to create 'unbearable conditions' for their delegation and athletes.
 The facts, I said, are that the IOC did not make the finding TASS describes; that the U.S. Government has not interfered in LAOOC affairs (nor has the LAOOC ever claimed it has), but has worked with the LAOOC on issues within the sole competence of the U.S. Government at the committee's request; and that there has been no connivance with nor encouragement of these groups, that we have bent over backwards to meet all Soviet concerns, and have met them.
 I said I could run through a long list of facts about the tremendous effort we had made to meet Soviet concerns.
 For instance, we would have 17,000 people involved in Olympic security, and we were prepared to spend up to $50 million to assure it, including $500,000 for the Soviet ship alone.
 We had taken every imaginable step to ensure that Soviet athletes were safe and able to compete in the Olympics."